Temporal Variational Implicit Neural Representations: Experiments

-\ours\ uses a unified model capable of imputation with different observed ratios and forecasting across all horizon lengths, which significantly reduces or eliminates the need for additional fine-tuning or multiple-model optimizations, enhancing its overall efficiency.
-To further illustrate this, we show that TimeFlow has to be trained per scenario, e.g. different observed ratios and horizon lengths, in Table \ref{tab:deeptime_training_times} in Appendix \ref{hyperparameters}.
-We report the training times for TV-INRs and TimeFlow across all experiments, acquired using NVIDIA V100 GPUs and rounded to the nearest 5-minute interval (see Tables in Section \ref{subsec:training_times_all} ).
+\begin{rebuttal} We assess model generalization by its robust performance across a range of distinct tasks, each applied to $N$ unique time series.
+For imputation, these tasks are defined by varying the observation rate $\tau$, challenging the model under different levels of data scarcity.
+For forecasting, we measure generalization by the model's ability to maintain accuracy over increasingly long forecasting windows, $\mathcal{F} \in \{96, 192, 336, 720\}$. \ours\ uses a unified model capable of imputation with different observed ratios and forecasting across all horizon lengths, which significantly reduces or eliminates the need for additional fine-tuning or multiple-model optimizations, enhancing its overall efficiency. \end{rebuttal} To illustrate this, we show that TimeFlow has to be trained per scenario, e.g. different observed ratios and horizon lengths, in Table \ref{tab:deeptime_training_times} in App.\ref{hyperparameters}.
+We report the training times for TV-INRs and TimeFlow across all experiments in App. \ref{subsec:training_times_all}.
 Our findings indicate that TV-INRs achieves notable improvements in cumulative training efficiency: it requires between 2.41× to 3.70× less training time than TimeFlow for forecasting tasks, and between 1.30× to 2.81× less training time for imputation tasks.
-Collectively, these results are shown in Appendix \ref{subsec:training_times_all} Table \ref{tab:training_time_efficiency_ratio}, and demonstrate that TV-INRs provides competitive predictive performance— particularly in scenarios involving limited data— while offering substantial advantages in computational efficiency and scalability.
+These results are shown in App. \ref{subsec:training_times_all} - Table \ref{tab:training_time_efficiency_ratio}, and demonstrate that TV-INRs offers substantial advantages in computational efficiency and generalization by handling multiple tasks with a single training.
+We also provide the memory and time complexity analysis of TV-INR in App. \ref{appendix:complexity}.

+\begin{tmlr} TV-INRs introduce additional architectural components compared to simpler baselines, including Transformer-based encoders, a hypernetwork, and a variational latent space, resulting in higher architectural complexity.
+A detailed time and memory complexity analysis is provided in App~\ref{appendix:complexity}, where we show that the Transformer-based encoder is the dominant computational bottleneck, with time and memory complexity scaling as $\mathcal{O}(N L^{2} E)$ and $\mathcal{O}(M L^{2})$, respectively.

+Importantly, these costs are mainly prominent during training and are amortized across all downstream tasks.
+At deployment, TV-INRs performs inference via a single forward pass, without per-sample optimization, yielding fixed inference latency (App~ \ref{appendix:inference_times}).
+In contrast, gradient-based meta-learning approaches such as TimeFlow require iterative test-time optimization, causing inference and cumulative training costs to scale with the number of tasks and adaptation steps (App \ref{subsec:training_times_all}).
+Overall, TV-INRs trades higher per-model complexity for amortized efficiency, unified deployment, and predictable inference costs.